YinaBao/DATS6501-Capstone-Project/README.md

 Environment Sepecification:
 * Python 2.7 or above
 * Set DISPLAY=localhost:10.0
+* '.py' files can be run on PyCharm or Spyder, '.ipynb' file can be run on Jupyter Notebook.

 Before running the code, please make sure you have the following packages installed: keras, nltk, sklearn, pandas, numpy, matplotlib, seaborn, wget, wordcloud.